heheheluke/Parks-and-Rec-Analysis/README.md

 # Analysis of the characters of the television show "Parks and Recreation"

 A personal project to analyze the main characters on Parks and Recreation, based on a variety of metrics: words spoken by each character per season, average number of words per episode, most "important" words for each character based on the TF-IDF weighting.
-(List subject to change).
+A program for predicting which character is mostly likely to say a line is also included.
 Transcription was done on Excel, analysis with Python using pandas and visualization using matplotlib.
+Prediction program was dont in Python using NLTK and scikit-learn.

 The idea was inspired by [this reddit post](https://www.reddit.com/r/dataisbeautiful/comments/cy02do/analysis_of_lead_characters_dialogue_from_the_tv/) for the TV show "Community," which was itself apparently inspired by something similar for The Office.